How to Remove Scuff Marks from Composite Decking

 If you are using a cleaning method for the first time and unsure whether it is safe or not, it’s best to test it first.
 To do this, apply the treatment to a hidden part of your decking.
 If you have some spare or leftover spare boards, you can also use them to see if they will or won’t damage your decking before applying any cleaning treatment.

-How to Lay Decking Tiles on Uneven Ground
+How To Lay Wooden Decking Tiles on Grass